NgLoader/ngloader/README.md

 ### Hi 👋
-- 🔭 I’m currently working on private repositorys
+- 🔭 I’m currently working on private and public repositories
 - 💬 Ask me about anything
 - 📫 How to reach me: mail@wuffy.eu
 - ⚡ Fun fact: First solve the problem, then write the code